 With Halloween just three days away, now is a good time to plan ahead to make sure that your family has a fun, yet safe, holiday.
-Here are some easy reminders to ensure that everyone has an enjoyable time trick-or-treating.
+Here are some easy reminders to ensure that everyone is practicing Halloween safety and has an enjoyable time trick-or-treating.

 Make sure your children never go alone, and always follow pedestrian safety rules.
 Look before you step, and only cross streets at marked crosswalks or intersections, if possible.
 Make sure you are obeying traffic signals such as WALK/DON’T WALK signs, and looking both ways before you cross the street.